pete4radio/PiTest/README.md

 extension.
 This is tested on MacOS, Windows, Windows WSL, Raspberry Pi Zero and 4, and Ubuntu.

+Some nascent features of the program:

+o Compiles on MacOS and Windows with the same easy clicks
+     .
+Can ask for help from someone with a different type of computer
+o Clear program organization in the superloop, easy to see where/how to change/add things.
+o Can optionally use debugger
+      .
+Radical improvement in seeing what the code and hardware are doing
+      .
+Eliminates the clumsy button-press and then re-connect USB
+      .
+Requires additional Pico or Pico2 to use as SWD interface
+o  One-click Serial monitor for printf and live updates of test results
+      .  prints text buffer that each test created in a full-text-window display
+      .  waits for you to connect before starting testing, so you don't miss it
+o Command input lets you change test behavior while running, for example
+      .
+Trigger burn wire on command
+      .
+Change from TX only or to RX only or to alternating
+      .
+Reset range test histogram of received packets for each power level
+      .
+Easy to add new commands

 Do you have git?
 On windows I like the bash terminal:

 ![](Pictures/windowsgit.png)